samuelebortolotti/Education-Trentino/docs/index.md

 - **Core resources** do not convey knowledge on the most crucial aspects related to the purpose; however, without this knowledge, the service cannot be delivered.
 - **Contextual resources** include particular, sometimes exclusive data pertaining to the purpose and for this reason, they are the less reusable ones.

-iTelos is a general-purpose methodology that aims at providing a possible solution to the resources re-usability problem by developing independently the data level and the schema level of the resources.
-To fulfill its objective, iTelos uses ontologies, in order to set a standard schema for the whole application, and Knowledge Graphs, a graph-structured data model to integrate data.
+*iTelos* is a general-purpose methodology that aims at providing a possible solution to the resources re-usability problem by developing independently the data level and the schema level of the resources.
+To fulfill its objective, *iTelos* uses ontologies, in order to set a standard schema for the whole application, and Knowledge Graphs, a graph-structured data model to integrate data.

 To support our work in re-usability, we have relied on the [FAIR](The FAIR Guiding Principles for scientific data management and stewardship) guiding principles.
 FAIR aim to make data Findable, metadata, and data should be easy to find for both humans and computers; Accessible, once the data is found the user has to know how to access it; Interoperable, the data need to interoperate with applications or workflows for analysis, storage, and processing; and finally Reusable, optimize the data re-use thought well-described metadata and data in order to be replicated and/or combined in different settings.

 The goal of this work is to provide a service that will make it easier to locate schools in the Trentino area, together with information about those schools and the courses they offer, based on criteria such as city, commune, school type, course length, and instructional activity schedules.

-# Purpouse
+# Purpose
 The initial, and thus informal, purpose which has been later formalized, is shown below:

 <div align="center">